Scalar curvature and Futaki invariant of K\"ahler metrics with cone singularities along a divisor: Log Futaki invariant and log -stability

 \begin{remark} While we shall see later (cf.~Corollary \ref{corfutcsmtypdist} and Remark \ref{exttermlogfutsing} that follows) in differential-geometric context how the ``extra'' terms $(1 - \beta) \left( \tilde{b}_0 - \frac{\tilde{a}_0}{a_0} b_0\right)$ in (\ref{defoflogdfinv}) (or the corresponding terms in (\ref{dfsd})) come out, they come out naturally in the blow-up formalism in algebraic geometry (cf.~\cite[Theorem 3.7]{os}). \end{remark}

-The following may be called the \textbf{log Donaldson--Tian--Yau conjecture}.
+The following may be called the \textbf{log Yau--Tian--Donaldson conjecture}.
 This seems to be a folklore conjecture in the field, and is mentioned in e.g.~\cite{dervan, keller14}. \begin{conjecture} $((X,D);L)$ is log $K$-polystable with cone angle $2 \pi \beta$ if and only if $X$ admits a cscK metric in $c_1(L)$ with cone singularities along $D$ with cone angle $2 \pi \beta$. \end{conjecture}

-\begin{remark} When $X$ is Fano with $L = - \lambda K_X$ (for some $\lambda \in \mathbb{N}$) and $D \in |- \lambda K_X|$, this conjecture was affirmatively solved by Berman \cite{ber}, Chen--Donaldson--Sun \cite{cds1, cds2, cds3}, and Tian \cite{tian12}.
+\begin{remark} When $X$ is Fano with $L = - \lambda K_X$ (for some $\lambda \in \mathbb{N}$) and $D \in |- \lambda K_X|$, this conjecture is solved in the affirmative.
 Berman \cite{ber} first proved that the existence of conically singular \ke metric with cone angle $2 \pi \beta$ implies log $K$-stability of $((X, D) ; - \lambda K_X)$ with cone angle $2 \pi \beta$.
-Chen--Donaldson--Sun \cite{cds1, cds2, cds3} and Tian \cite{tian12} proved that the log $K$-stability with cone angle $2 \pi \beta$ implies the existence of the conically singular \ke metric with cone angle $2 \pi \beta$, in the course of proving the ``ordinary'' version of the Donaldson--Tian--Yau conjecture (Conjecture \ref{usualdtyconj}) for Fano manifolds. \end{remark}
+Chen--Donaldson--Sun \cite{cds1, cds2, cds3} proved that the log $K$-stability with cone angle $2 \pi \beta$ implies the existence of the conically singular \ke metric with cone angle $2 \pi \beta$, in the course of proving the ``ordinary'' version of the Yau--Tian--Donaldson conjecture (Conjecture \ref{usualdtyconj}) for Fano manifolds; see also Tian \cite{tian12}. \end{remark}

 Let $f \in C^{\infty} (X , \cx)$ be the holomorphy potential, with respect to $\omega$, of the holomorphic vector field $\Xi_f$ on $X$ which preserves $D$.
 Recall that we use the sign convention $\iota (\Xi_f) \omega = - \bar{\partial} f$ for the holomorphy potential.
 Let $((\mathcal{X} , \mathcal{D}); \mathcal{L})$ be the product log test configuration defined by $\Xi_f$ (cf.~Remark \ref{1psinaut0eqprtclog}).
 In this case, a straightforward adaptation of the argument in \cite[\S 2]{dontoric} shows the following.